TeamWeave

 Solid Foundations: Building on Real-World Success

 Founder Stephen Cole has taken part in more than 600 check-ins over the past 20 years and has led over 180 of them, in both work and personal contexts.
-These experiences have shaped a deep understanding of how human-centred practices strengthen trust, communication and team culture.
+These experiences have contributed to a deep understanding of how human-centred practices strengthen trust, communication and team culture.

 Over the same period, the business also paid a staff profit share averaging 14.7% of base salary each year.
 While profit sharing is not necessary for developing a check-in culture, it helps to show that this human-centred way of working can also be financially sustainable.